-Analog circuits form the backbone of modern electronic systems, but their design remains highly dependent on expert knowledge~\cite{liakos2025analogml}.
-Analog circuit design typically involves first determining an appropriate circuit topology that defines the core operational properties of the circuit, followed by sizing individual circuit components (i.e., devices) to achieve optimal operating conditions within the chosen topology~\cite{liu2025eesizer}.
-This process requires a deep understanding of device-level behavior as well as complex inter-device interactions.
-As a result, analog circuit design relies heavily on skilled engineers.
-However, as the availability of such experienced analog designers is limited across the semiconductor industry, there is growing interest in the automation of analog circuit design.
+Analog circuits form the backbone of modern electronic systems, yet their design remains highly dependent on expert knowledge~\cite{liakos2025analogml}.
+Analog circuit design typically involves determining a circuit topology that defines the core functionality of the circuit, followed by device sizing to achieve desired operating conditions~\cite{liu2025eesizer}.
+This process requires deep understanding of device-level behavior and complex inter-device interactions, resulting in strong reliance on experienced analog designers.
+However, the limited availability of such expertise across the semiconductor industry has motivated growing interest in analog design automation.

-Early work on analog design automation focused on device sizing optimization under fixed circuit topologies~\cite{settaluri2020autockt, cao2022domain, wang2020gcnrl, lyu2017bo}.
-While these approaches can effectively refine device parameters, they suffer from a fundamental limitation: when the initial topology is poorly chosen, no amount of parameter optimization can overcome the resulting structural bottleneck to achieve the desired figure of merit (FoM).
-Therefore, automating circuit topology design is essential for enabling effective analog circuit design automation.